 Liquid Embolics: A Small Market with Big Potential

-New products must look to expanding indications and reducing costs in order to capture adoption
+New products must expand indications and reduce costs in order to capture adoption.

-Jaunt conducted two surveys to understand how IRs are utilizing liquid embolic agents.
+Jaunt conducted two surveys to better understand how IRs are utilizing liquid embolic agents.
 Results from these surveys indicated that IRs frequently use liquid embolic agents off-label for the embolization of hypervascular tumors and peripheral lesions.
-It can be inferred based on the data collected that despite their cost and lack of approval beyond neurovascular indications, IRs view liquid embolic agents as a useful tool for achieving embolization of larger vessels and lesions.
+It can be inferred based on the data that, despite cost and lack of approval beyond neurovascular indications, IRs view liquid embolic agents as a useful tool for achieving embolization of larger vessels and lesions.

-The rising incidence of neurovascular disease, particularly brain aneurysm, in the US is another factor influencing the potential growth of the liquid embolics market.
-Cases of neurovascular disease, cancer, and PVD, are all increasing in the US as a result of demographic changes – primarily due to the growing elderly demographic.
-The number of Americans over the age of 65 is projected to more than double by 2060.
-The elderly demographic also happens to be at high risk for developing vascular disease and cancer.
+Neurovascular disease is on the rise.
+The increasing incidence of neurovascular disease, particularly brain aneurysm, is driving the need for liquid embolics.
+In the US, the growing elderly demographic is pushing cases of neurovascular disease, cancer, and PVD higher.
+At the same time, the number of Americans over the age of 65 is projected to more than double by 2060.
+This group also happens to be at high risk for developing vascular disease and cancer.
 The burden of these diseases is further compounded by the fact that Americans are living increasingly unhealthy lifestyles that are elevate their risk for developing these chronic conditions.

 - aneurysm clips

 - embolic microspheres

 Of these alternatives to liquid embolics, aneurysm clips and embolic coils are preferred to treat neurovascular indications, particularly brain aneurysm, due to a lower average sale price with equivocal clinical efficacy.
 Liquid embolics are chosen over alternative devices in patients on anticoagulants or those with impaired coagulation.